-Even as little as a few months ago, the best life insurance rate for a private pilot without an instrument flight rating would usually be the 2nd best “Preferred” rate on best case basis and this was only with the really aggressive companies for pilots.
+Even as little as a few months ago, the best life insurance rate for a private pilot without an instrument flight rating would usually be the second best “Preferred” rate on best case basis, and this was only with the really aggressive companies for pilots.
 Many insurance companies may also only offer a Standard or Regular rate and others may even charge an extra premium to all private pilots.

 I just shopped a life insurance case for a private pilot with no instrument flight rating and two different A+ rated insurance companies offered their absolute lowest “Preferred Plus” rate class.

-This is great news for any private pilot who needs life insurance or who already has life insurance, but may not have been offered the best rate.
+This is great news for any private pilot who needs life insurance or who already has life insurance but may not have been offered the best rate.

 Getting Best Insurance Offers for Pilots Takes Work

-I even inquired with an underwriting consultant I know on this case mentioned above.
+I even inquired with an underwriting consultant I know on the case mentioned above.
 This consultant has worked as a head underwriter at some major insurance companies over past 40+ years and is what I consider an expert in underwriting.
 Even this consultant told me that a Preferred Plus rate was probably not going to happen for this pilot with no IFR.

 Another thing I’ve learned time and time again is that even the “experts” don’t know everything.